· public speaking · 9 min read

 First, I would read the script in my head, imagining how it would sound on stage, including the jokes and the questions, and timing myself to measure how long each part would take.

-Finally, I would start practicing with my laptop and presentation in front of me as I would on stage.
+Later, I would start practicing with my laptop and presentation in front of me as I would on stage.
 I would add the script to my notes and start reading, and in every practice session, I try to read a little less until I have it memorized.

 A quick tip here is to practice at your talk’s exact hour.
 So if you are the first to talk in the morning, practice in the morning; if you are exactly after lunch, practice after lunch; if you are closing the conference, practice at the exact hour of your talk.
 This way, your body will be in the right mood when adrenaline strikes.

-What to know before the conference:
+What to know before the conference

 Typically, conferences pay for travel and 1-2 nights of accommodation (depending on the length of the conference).
 They also have a free speaker dinner, and some might have some extra activities in the city.
 Some conferences also arrange for airport pickup, and they include the conference ticket and maybe one for a guest as well.